gaehlerm/SoftwareEngineering/README.md

 At first, mocking sounds great.
 Just simulate the database and everything is great.
 However mocking turned out to have severe drawbacks.
 Most of all, mocking makes the tests rigid.
 You will spend a lot of time writing a mock for a database, but you will never reach the complete behavior.
 Thus if you add more functionality to your code, you always have to update your mock as well.
 This takes significant efforts.

 Generally it is recommended to use DI instead of mocking.
 This forces you to write interfaces instead of just mocking a few functions.
 Anything you want to mock might be changed in the future.
 And if you want to change it in the future it is good to stay flexible using a slim interface.
 This is what DI forces you to do.

+## Untestable behavior

+As software engineers, we want to automate everything, tests included.
+However, this is not always possible.
+There are still things that we can barely automate.
+One example are image processing algorithms.
+How much can you compress an image such that it still looks good?
+This is very hard to tell with an automated test and is better judged by humans.
+Also if you run some complex simulation, like the aerodynamics of an airplane for instance, you cannot write a test to check that your simulation yields the correct result.
+Simply because you don't know the correct result.
+You can only judge from your experience that the result makes sense.

 ## Exercises